I'm also studying for the Certified Health Education Specialist exam (October 2015) and relearning Spanish to help me be better at my job.

-When I'm not hitting the books or weeping over my resume and cover letters, I take dance classes and volunteer with teens at a local community health center.
-I spend a lot of time experimenting in the kitchen, most recently with my new slow cooker, as well.
+When I'm not talking about STIs and LARCs, I spend a lot of time experimenting in the kitchen, particularly with interesting extracts and flavorings.
 I'm also a huge stand-up comedy junkie, and I spend an embarrassing amount of time following my favorite comedians on Youtube and Twitter.
 Occasionally, I get on stage myself and let loose a joke or two.

-This past January I adopted a pet cat named Lucas (aka Big Boy), who I completely adore.
-He's extremely friendly and is the reason all my white items of clothing are now covered with a fine sprinkling of black cat fur.
+During graduate school, I adopted a tuxie cat named Lucas, who I completely adore.
+He's headed to Wichita with me, and is the reason all my white items of clothing are now covered with a fine dusting of black cat fur.

-Finally, I am on a neverending quest to find the best cheeseburger in Boston.
+Finally, I am on a neverending quest to find the best cheeseburger in every city I visit.
 Suggestions welcome.

 Baking things.
-Unfortunately, I have a gluten intolerant roommate who can't eat much of what I produce, so, I hope you can!
+Unfortunately, I can only eat so much, I hope you can help me out!
 I ALWAYS have baked goods on hand.

 People watching.
 Having majored in anthropology in undergrad, I can take it to the next level.